kdl-org/kdl/SPEC.md

 This document describes KDL version `2.0.0-draft.6`.
 It was released on 2024-12-04.

+## Compatibility

+KDL v2 is designed such that for any given KDL document written as [KDL 1.0](./SPEC_v1.md) or KDL 2.0, the parse will either fail completely, or, if the parse succeeds, the data represented by a v1 or v2 parser will be identical.
+This means that it's safe to use a fallback parsing strategy in order to support both v1 and v2 simultaneously.
+For example, `node "foo"` is a valid node in both versions, and should be represented identically by parsers.

 ## Introduction

 KDL is a node-oriented document language.
 Its niche and purpose overlaps with